NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 5. **Analysis on Temperature for the month of December from 2010 - 2016 including all the meteorological stations**:

+* There are 1,5170 observations of temperature of December days.
+* As we can observe from the image and the stats below, 75% of our observations sit above the 69 deegrees Farenheit.
+* The minimun temperature observed for a winter month such as December is 56 degrees.
+* Less than 10 observations sit below the 60 degrees.
+* Being the mean and median almost identical mean that....
+* A standard deviation of xxxx mean that...

 <img src="https://github.com/NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/blob/main/png_images/dec_hist.png" width="790" height="350" />